House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Robin Louw, unsplash

 Pea gravel is commonly used for outdoor areas.
 As well as being used in planters, it is used between pavers and stones.
 They look good wet, and they look even better when they are dry.
-However, pea gravel tends to include a lot of dust so it will need washing before it can be applied to your driveway or path.
-Like pebbles, colors vary and you will usually get a good variety of different hues within a single bag.
+However, pea gravel has a lot of dust, so it will need washing before it can be applied to your driveway or path.
+Like pebbles, the colors vary, and you will usually get various hues within a single bag.

 Pros